knative/specs/specs/eventing/data-plane.md

 recipient does not produce a response payload, the `202` response code is also acceptable.
-Responses with a `202` response code MUST NOT be processed as reply events; even if the response can be interpreted as a CloudEvent, the status monitor for the accepted-but-not-completed request SHOULD NOT be routed further.
+Responses with a `202` response code MUST NOT be processed as reply events; even if the response can be interpreted as a CloudEvent, the status monitor for the accepted-but-not-completed request MUST NOT be routed further.

 If a recipient chooses to reply to a sender with a `200` response code and a reply event in the absence of a `Prefer: reply` header from the sender, the